Why Programmatic Ad Buying Might Not Be the Right Strategy For Your Ecommerce Brand

 - You can go directly to a particular website that you want to advertise on and secure a particular ad inventory.

-- You can use third party programmatic platforms, which aggregates ad inventory from a variety of websites and use technology to automate where your ads are placed.
+- You can use third party programmatic platforms, which aggregate ad inventory from a variety of websites and use technology to automate where your ads are placed.

 Each of these approaches is an important part of the industry.

 But as a performance marketing agency who has spent hundreds of millions of dollars buying ads for a diverse set of ecommerce brands, in our expert opinion, programmatic is a lower priority to drive performance than Facebook, Instagram, and Adwords.